Mariners vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has seven doubles, 11 home runs, 23 walks and 32 RBI (40 total hits).
-He has swiped one base.
+- Brent Rooker has recorded 40 hits with seven doubles, 11 home runs and 24 walks.
+He has driven in 32 runs with one stolen base.

 Rooker Recent Games